My wife keeps coming back from her runs saying, “Don, you have to buy me more of these socks.”

 - extreme climates- Merino wool does great in temperature extremes and wet environments.

-Work/Hike: Hiker Boot Sock Cushion: A darling of backpackers and trekkers, this sock is a best seller and won the Backpackers Editors Choice Gold Award.
-Definetly a must have.
-You can price check it here on Amazon.
+A darling of backpackers and trekkers, this sock is a best seller and won the Backpackers Editors Choice Gold Award.

-Casual: Garden Crew Light.
-A nice light sock designed for chilling out.
+A cool light sock designed for chilling out.
 Virtually undetectable seams means you’ll practically forget you put them on.

-Sport: Running Vertex No Show tab ultra-light: A top choice for an athletics and fitness sock.
+Running Vertex No Show Tab ultra-light: A top choice for an athletics and fitness sock.
 They’re durable, light, low cut, and stay cool throughout your workout routine.

-Hike: Hike/Trek micro crew cushion well known and respected among hard core trekkers, these are the go-to socks for long days on the trail.
-The extra cushion is a major upgrade for your tired feet.
+Well respected among hardcore trekkers, these are the go-to socks for long days on the trail.
+The extra cushion is a major upgrade for tired feet.